saurabhghatnekar/bake-the-cake/README.md

 ## Objective

-It is a simple test to knowledge of using bootstrap along with flex to align the items around each other.
+It is a simple test to check the knowledge of using bootstrap along with flex to align the items around each other.
 Although bootstrap is not important to acheive this task.
 However, we have to use bootstrap class to get familiar with bootstrap classes.

 ## What to do